 The ability of a commodity to be sold and marketed in the market is called marketability.
-The concept of marketability in investment relates to liquidity of an investment – that is how readily and certainly an investment can be converted into cash.
+The concept of marketability in investment relates to the liquidity of investment – that is how readily and certainly an investment can be converted into cash.

-What is Lack of Marketability?
+What is a Lack of Marketability?

 For the given investments that are otherwise comparable, market participants may apply a downward adjustment or a discount to the value of the one that cannot be converted into cash quickly at the owner’s discretion.
 That discount rate is called Discount for Lack of Marketability (DLOM).

 There is a marketability difference between ownership interest in the stock of a publicly-traded company as compared to an ownership interest in the stock of a privately held company.
 The investment in privately-held securities is not as liquid and has lesser degree of marketability as compared to the otherwise comparable publicly-traded company.
 A rational investor will pay a premium on price for higher liquidity and will demand a price discount for lack of liquidity.
 Therefore, if an interest in a firm cannot be easily converted into cash, a discount for lack of marketability is applied.

 The discount of lack of marketability varies with the following:

 - An impending IPO or firm sale would decrease the DLOM

 - A greater pool of investors/buyers would decrease the DLOM

 - Contractual restrictions on selling stock would increase the DLOM